thomasWeise/moptipy/README.md

 A "setup" is basically an almost fully configured [`Execution`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.execution) (see the [previous section](#31-how-to-apply-1-optimization-algorithm-once-to-1-problem-instance) for a detailed discussion of Executions.)
 The only things that need to be left blank are the log file path and random seed, which will be filled automatically by our system.

-You will basically provide a sequence of callables, i.e., functions or lambdas, each of which will return one "instance."
+You will basically provide a sequence of [`Callable`](https://docs.python.org/3/library/typing.html#typing.Callable)s, i.e., functions or [lambda](https://docs.python.org/3/reference/expressions.html#lambda)s, each of which will return one "instance."
 Additionally, you provide a sequence of callables (functions or lambdas), each of which receiving one "instance" as input and should return an almost fully configured [`Execution`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.execution).
 You also provide the number of runs to be executed per "setup" * "instance" combination and a base directory path identifying the directory where one log file should be written for each run.
 Additionally, you can specify the number of parallel processes to use, unless you want the system to automatically decide this.
+(*Parallelization currently only works under Linux.*
+If you have Windows or Mac, you can just start the program several times independently in parallel to achieve a similar effect.)
-All of this is passed to the function `run_experiment` in module [`moptipy.api.experiment`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment).
+All of this is passed to the function [`run_experiment`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.experiment.run_experiment) in module [`moptipy.api.experiment`](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment).

 This function will do all the work and generate a [folder structure](#511-file-names-and-folder-structure) of log files.
-It will spawn the right number of processes, use your functions to generate "instances" and "setups," execute and them.
+It will spawn the right number of processes, use your functions to generate "instances" and "setups," and execute them.
-It will also automatically determine the random seed for each run.
+It will also [automatically determine](https://thomasweise.github.io/moptipy/moptipy.utils.html#moptipy.utils.nputils.rand_seeds_from_str) the random seed for each run.
+The seed sequence is determined from the instance name using a [deterministic procedure](https://thomasweise.github.io/moptipy/moptipy.utils.html#moptipy.utils.nputils.rand_seeds_from_str).
-The random seed sequence per instance will be the same for algorithm setups, which means that different algorithms would still start with the same solutions if they sample the first solution in the same way.
+This means that the random seed sequence per instance will be the same for algorithm setups, which means that different algorithms would still start with the same solutions if they sample the first solution in the same way.
-The system will even do "warmup" runs, i.e., very short dummy runs with the algorithms that are just used to make sure that the interpreter has seen all code before actually doing the experiments to avoid strange timing problems.
+The system will even do "warmup" runs, i.e., very short dummy runs with the algorithms that are just used to make sure that the interpreter has seen all code before actually doing the experiments.
+This avoids situations where the first actual run is slower than the others due to additional interpreter action, i.e., it reduces the bias of time measurements.

 Below, we show one example for the automated experiment execution facility, which applies two algorithms to four problem instances with five runs per setup.
 We use again the  [bit strings domain](https://thomasweise.github.io/moptipy/moptipy.spaces.html#module-moptipy.spaces.bitstrings).